HowestDAE/dae15-Shaeryry/README.md

 ### Object composition
 If you applied object composition (optional); explain where and how.

+- AnimationController :
+*It <b>HAS</b> and owns a bunch of Animation objects.

 ### Inheritance
 Explain where you applied inheritance (mandatory).

+- Component Class : A lot of classes enherit from this class.
+This class serves as a quick way to create objects with "Transform" objects and "CollisionBody" objects.
+Examples are...
+* Animation
+* AnimationController
+* Camera
+* EnemySpawner
+* Entity
+* World

+- Entity Class : This class encapsulates anything that is supposed to be considered alive in the game (Kirby, enemies...)
+Therefore it makes sense for the following classes to enherit from it.
+* Player
+* Enemy

+- Enemy Class : This class groups up all enemies in the game.
+This serves as a base for every enemy and allows some enemies to share some stuff.
+Currently the enemies in the game are..
+* Waddle Doo

 ### ..